 Before your procedure, the dentist will give you nitrous oxide through a nose mask.
 The latter tool ensures you fully and deeply inhale the gas.
 That way, you’ll quickly be sedated when your dentist starts working.
 From there, our team will monitor your vitals so that no problems occur.

 After inhaling the nitrous oxide for a few minutes, you’ll feel its effects.
 Namely, your body will be relaxed and your mind at ease, ensuring the dental work goes more smoothly.
-Just keep in mind that your limbs could sense changes too.
+Just keep in mind that your limbs can sense changes too.
 In particular, your arms or legs may feel tingly or heavier than usual.
 Still, the sedative will leave you alert and lucid; you’ll thus be able to respond to questions or instructions.

 Overall, there isn’t much aftercare necessary for nitrous oxide.
 It’s ultimately a sedative that doesn’t last long.

-You see, a major perk of nitrous oxide is that it has virtually no side effects.
+A major perk of nitrous oxide is that it has virtually no side effects.
 When our dental work is done, and we remove your mask, it’ll quickly stop affecting you.
 As a result, you’ll be well enough to drive in mere minutes.
 You can then head back home or work and continue your day.

 Of course, your treatment may be (or is) a bit special.
 In that case, you’ll want to follow any procedure-specific recovery tips your dentist gives you.
 Otherwise, you may not recover from the nitrous oxide as quickly.